chaoyee/bikeorderform/README.md

 It consists of an ordering from for choosing models as well as color and size accrodingly.

 The color and size attributes are different from model to model.
 For example, model A might have blue, red and yellow in colors, model B might have blue only.
 There is no rule for assigning colors and size to each model.
 This system builds up a form to setup the color and size configurations for each model.
-Thus, users can find the correct color abd size to choose for a certain model.
+Thus, users can find the correct color and size to choose for a certain model.

 This demo site utilizes techniques as follows: